hoducninh/rainbow-challenge/README.md

 ## Problem Understanding

-In this notebook, we are going to help Rainbow to understand and predict customer behaviours.
+In this notebook, we are going to help Rainbow to understand and predict customer behaviors.
 The entire assignment can be viewed [here](https://github.com/hoducninh/rainbow-challenge/blob/master/appendix-problem-uderstanding/VinIDRecruitChallenge_MLTrack_ProblemSet.pdf) and the one sentence summary is:

 __Use the provided Rainbow store data to develop a model that can predict which customers make purchase in month 3, using transactional data from months 1 and 2, and then give recommendation on which customers for sending promotional e-mails to next month.__